Pre-Built Parlays Exposed: The Hidden Math Behind "Featured Bets"

 Parlay +EV Bets Only

-The only mathematically sound parlay strategy is to combine bets that are individually positive expected value.
-If each leg has edge, the parlay compounds your edge instead of the house's.
+Only combine bets with individual positive expected value.
+If each leg has edge, the parlay compounds your edge, not the house's.
+That requires genuine edge on singles—most recreational bettors don't have it.

 Size It as Entertainment

-Never put serious bankroll into parlays.
-Treat them as entertainment spending with a known cost, and follow proper bankroll management for your real betting.
+Never risk serious bankroll on parlays.
+Treat them as entertainment with a known cost.
+Follow proper bankroll management for your real betting.

 Frequently Asked Questions